 Alcohol and Boating While Impaired (BUI)

-In Florida, it is illegal to operate a sailboat while under the influence of alcohol or other substances.
+In line with Florida boat safety requirements, it is illegal to operate a sailboat while under the influence of alcohol or other substances.
 The operator of a vessel suspected of operating while intoxicated must submit to sobriety tests and a physical or chemical test to detect blood or breath alcohol concentration.